manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

 <br>

-If your organisation uses a different licence, or if there are restrictions on reuse, please provide clear documentation explaining the terms.
-We’re happy to work with you to understand options and ensure your data can be included.

 <br>
 ### 2. Data Access
 PAN-NZ requires source datasets to be accessible with minimal effort for both those accessing and supplying the data.